cozy/cozy-stack/docs/apps.md

 Application may require background and offline process to analyse the user's data and emit some notification or warning even without the user being on the application.
-These part of the application are called services and can be declaired as part of the application in its manifest.
+These part of the application are called services and can be declared as part of the application in its manifest.

 In contrast to [konnectors](./konnectors.md), services have the same permissions as the web application and can not access to internet.
 They are